bhatvinayak/Kali-Linux-Tools/nmap.md

  > nmap IP

-* with range of IP :
+* With range of IP :

 > nmap IP/subnet_mask